Khan Arnabah: History

 Archaeological remains in the town include several findings from the Roman and Byzantine periods, such as fragments of a deity statue, likely representing Nike.

 The town features a medieval caravanserai, likely dating from the Mamluk period, which served as a roadside inn along the route from Damascus to the Daughters of Jacob Bridge.
+The caravanserai was likely built during the first half of the 14th century.
+An inscription with information about its founding had been affixed on the lintel of its gate but was lost during repair work on the site in the early 20th century.

-During the 2024 Israeli invasion of Syria that started after the fall of the Ba'athist regime, the town was captured by Israeli forces on 8 December.
+During the 2024 Israeli invasion of Syria that started after the fall of the Ba'athist regime, the town was occupied by Israeli forces on 8 December.